LeastAuthority/winden/README.md

 ## Deploying

-We build and deploy by running a gulp task inside a docker container.
-We do this through the `.env` file.

 - Create `client/.env` if it does not exist already
 - Fill it with the following: (Replace placeholders in angle brackets with the appropriate values)